syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/diagram/shapes.md

 ---
 layout: post
 title: Shapes in ##Platform_Name## Diagram Component
-description: Learn here all about Shapes in Syncfusion ##Platform_Name## Diagram component of Syncfusion Essential JS 2 and more.
+description: Learn here all about shapes in Syncfusion ##Platform_Name## Diagram component of Syncfusion Essential JS 2 and more.
 platform: ej2-asp-core-mvc
 control: Shapes
 publishingplatform: ##Platform_Name##